Modernising Business Registers program

 This change doesn't affect your registry obligations or how you interact with us, at this time.

-The MBR program includes the introduction of a director identification number (director ID) – a unique identifier that a director will keep forever.
+A director ID is a unique identifier that a director will apply for once and keep forever.

 What’s not changing